brentwilder/emit-search/readme.md

 ## EMIT-Search

-This method is built from some emit-tools functions (see [repo](https://github.com/nasa/EMIT-Data-Resources)), but also has some added features that make working with EMIT data more convenient.
-Nice things added here include a speedy quickview function that pulls up images based on your latitude and longitude.
-Another advantage is that it will help you find the URL for your site your interested in.
-It can also allow you to easily explore the image a bit and test different sites.
+This method is built from some emit-tools functions (see [repo](https://github.com/nasa/EMIT-Data-Resources)), but also has some added features to help for data exploration.
+Main advantage is the quickview functionality that pulls up images based on latitude and longitude.
+Data can be explored and saved.
+Likely AppEARS is faster at grabbing subsets, but this may still be useful for troubleshooting / data exploration.

 To run,
 - download zip of this code using green button above